 Wills & Estate Planning

-Will Dispute Lawyers in Newcastle
+Newcastle's specialist Will Dispute Lawyers

 Will disputes can arise for a multitude of reasons and can be severely damaging to your relationships with your family and friends.
 Wills are usually contested on the basis that they are not an accurate reflection of the testator’s wishes.
 The testator is the person who has made the Will, and appointed one or more executors who carry out their wishes, which involves transferring assets named in the Will to one or more persons named as beneficiaries.